 What to Read After Harry Potter

 But like all good things, these magical books eventually come to an end.
 Fortunately for young readers and adults alike, there are lots of great options for what to read after Harry Potter that will give you a similar thrill as J.K.
-Rowling’s Harry Potter series.
+Rowling’s Harry Potter series and its companion Harry Potter Wizarding World theme park.
 Here’s a comprehensive list of the best books like Harry Potter for every grade level, continuously updated as new fantasy books make their debuts.

 Jump to a Section: